UnhappyTerror/Fil.github.io/docs/index.md

 #### 2) Run data objects through algorithm for refinement

-Both algorithms were used for the same image set for accurate performance comparison.
+The same image set was used for both super resolution algorithms for apples-to-apples performance comparison.
+For this team's case, refinement of each 128x128 image slice took around 0.15 seconds to process, which summed up to around 12 minutes to process 6,000 images in total.

 #### 3) Combining the split images back together